alessandropranzo/ClinTrialsGPT/README.md

 ### Installing on your local machine
 After installing the required python packages in `requirements.txt`, run `streamlit run clintrialsgpt.py` and open [http://localhost:8501/](http://localhost:8501/).
 Add your OpenAI API key and start using!

+## Disclaimer

+This tool is for informational and educational purposes only.
+It does not provide medical advice, diagnosis, or treatment.
+The information is retrieved from publicly available clinical trials data and may be incomplete, outdated, or misinterpreted.

+By using this app, you acknowledge that all use is at your own risk.
+The creators accept no responsibility or liability for any outcomes, decisions, or actions taken based on the information provided.

+Always consult a qualified healthcare professional for medical advice.